Olhaau/Hands-On-ML-KI-BigData/README.md

-# Hands-On ML, AI an Big Data
+# Hands-On  Machine Learning, Artificial Intelligence (AI), Big Data and its Applications
-Overview of hands-on methods and applications of ML, AI and Big Data.
+Overview of hands-on methods of machine learning (ML), artificial intelligence (AI), Big Data and its applications in official statistics using Scikit-Learn, Keras and TensorFlow.

 ## Table of Contents
 - [Fundamentals of ML](#fundamentals-of-ml)